Is My Life Over After a DUI?

 The punishment for theft under $5,000 varies as it is also a hybrid offence.
 The Crown has the option of proceeding summarily, which can result in a fine of up to $5,000, imprisonment of up to six months, or both, or by indictment, which can result in imprisonment of up to two years.

 While the consequences can be serious, many charges of theft and fraud under are eligible for diversion.
 Diversion allows for the charges to be withdrawn following the completion of programs that can involve community service and donations to charity.
 It is important to remember that pleading guilty to a fraud of theft charge will result in a criminal record and may profoundly impact your immigration status, ability to travel and relationship with your employer.
-If you have been arrested and charged with fraud, theft, or both, Lockyer Campbell Posner’s expertise can assist you.
+If you have been arrested and charged with fraud, theft, or both, Lockyer Posner Craig’s expertise can assist you.

 Q: What to do if the police are looking for you: With Reasonable Doubt